vikas-0/GeekyHub/content/post/you-shouldnt-begin-linux-with-kali.md

 Linux is basically a term to refer all the distributions (or say OS) based on Linux Kernel collectively. some of its notable distributions are Ubuntu, Fedora, Arch, your favorite Kali Linux.

 ## Where may you have heard about Kali Linux?
 I bet it is your friend or someone elder who said to you that Kali Linux can hack computers.
+I have seen students being obsessed with this distro without knowing anything about Linux.

 {{< figure src="/images/kalimeme.jpg" title="Easiest way to become a Hacker" >}}